LujiAnna/LujiAnna.github.io/development-strategy.md

 3. Content

-- [ ] Add user stories
+- [x] Add user stories
-- [ ] Make todos and convert them to issues
+- [x] Make todos and convert them to issues
-- [ ] Make files and boiler plates for html, css, bootstrap and images and link them
+- [x] Make files and boiler plates for html, css, bootstrap and images and link them

 4. General

-- [ ] Use [separate branches](https://github.com/LujiAnna/LujiAnna.github.io/branches) to add unstylized user content, images, fonts, icons, images and colors
+- [x] Use [separate branches](https://github.com/LujiAnna/LujiAnna.github.io/branches) to add unstylized user content, images, fonts, icons, images and colors
 - [ ] Style the content
 - [ ] Make page responsive
 - [ ] Accessibility
 - [ ] Cross browser testing

+5. User Stories

-5. User story 1 : ABOUT
+i.
+User story 1 : As a user I should see content when I click page link
+- [x] Create 'markup' branch
+- [x] make index.html boiler
+- [x] Boilerplate set-up & links to cdn bootstrap: or use starter template & test
+- [x] Prepare site texts and add title and header
+- [x] Create a PR

+ii.
+User story 2 : As a user I should see main color theme of the page

-* As a user I should see an About section which includes my short bio with a title on the left and a self-portrait on the right for full size (desktop) and laptop size.
+iii.
+User story 3 :  As a user I should see an About section which includes my short bio with a title on the left and a self-portrait on the right for full size (desktop) and laptop size.
 The positions should shift right-to-left for the tablet-size, and title of section should be aligned with portrait on the left.
 Phone screen should have portrait on top of the bio & title